bakano98/CS4222-Project/report.md

 <p align="center">
     <img src="./images/sync-up-stacked.png"/> </br>
+    <em> Figure 10: Attempting synchronisation when discovery packet successfully received</em>
 </p>

 However, more specifically, **REQUESTER** will perform synchronisation when it receives an discovery packet that is sent at the end of the wake slot.
 This is to ensure successful receive of the transferred data.
-More details on this aspect will be discussed in the section on [synchronization details](#synchronization-details).
+More details on this aspect is discussed in the section on [synchronisation details](#synchronisation-details).

 ---
 ### Logic for proximity detection